-If a loved one who is diagnosed with mesothelioma isn’t healthy enough to pursue a case, family members or loved ones may work with a mesothelioma attorney to collect the necessary information.
+If a loved one isn’t healthy enough to pursue a case or must remain close to their treatment center, family members or loved ones may help by working with a mesothelioma attorney to collect the necessary information.

 I was diagnosed with asbestosis and received a settlement.
 Now I have mesothelioma.
 Can I file a second lawsuit?

-Most states do allow victims to file a mesothelioma lawsuit, even after previously filing a lawsuit for another asbestos-related disease.
+Most states do allow victims to file a mesothelioma lawsuit, even after previously filing a lawsuit for another asbestos-related lung cancer or illness.
 However, mesothelioma is considered to be a progressed form of an asbestos-related illness, so filing a second claim may be challenging.
 A mesothelioma lawyer can help navigate those challenges and convince the court a second illness is deserving of consideration.

 I was exposed to asbestos in the military.
 Will I be suing the military?